userquin/detect-browser-es/README.md

 - the original tests from `detect-browser`
 - Happy DOM and jsdom tests, except WebdriverIO detection

-To test WebdriverIO detection, run one of the following commands (requires Vitest v1.0.0-beta.2, not yet released, tests will not work):
+To test WebdriverIO detection, run one of the following commands:
 - `nr wdio-chrome`: Chrome must be installed
 - `nr wdio-edge`: Edge must be installed
 - `nr wdio-firefox`: Firefox must be installed